KDE/documentation-develop-kde-org/content/docs/kirigami/components-card.md

 ## CardsLayout

-Use a [CardsLayout](docs:kirigami2;org::kde::kirigami::CardsLayout) when the cards are not instantiated by a model or by a model which has always very few items (In the case of a big model [CardsListView](docs:kirigami2;org::kde::kirigami::CardsListView) or [CardsGridView](docs:kirigami2;org::kde::kirigami::CardsGridView) should be used instead).
+A [`Kirigami.CardsLayout`](docs:kirigami2;CardsLayout) is most useful when the cards being presented are not instantiated by a model or by a model which always has very few items.
 They are presented as a grid of two columns which will remain centered if the application is really wide, or become a single column if there is not enough space for two columns, such as a mobile phone screen.

+{{< alert title="Note" color="info" >}}
+[`Kirigami.CardsListView`](docs:kirigami2;CardsListView) or [`Kirigami.CardsGridView`](docs:kirigami2;CardsGridView) are better suited for larger models.
+{{< /alert >}}

-A CardsLayout should always be contained within a ColumnLayout.
+**A CardsLayout should always be contained within a ColumnLayout.**

 A card can optionally be oriented horizontally.
-In this case it will be wider than tall, so is fit to be used in a ColumnLayout.
-If you need to put it in a CardsLayout, it will have a columnSpan of 2 by default.
+In this case it will be wider than tall, and is better suited to being placed in a ColumnLayout.
+If you must put it in a CardsLayout, it will have a columnSpan of 2 by default.

 {{< sections >}}
 {{< section-left >}}